skooter500/OOP-2020-2021/README.md

 git checkout -b lab1
 ```

-Use an editor (like Visual Studio code or notepad++) to open up the files in the folder src/ie/tudublin and study them to see if you can figure out whats happening.
+Use an editor (like Visual Studio code or notepad++) to open up the files in the folder src/ie/tudublin and study them to see if you can figure out what's happening.
 Modify the code as follows:

 - Write a method (functions are called methods in Java) on the Cat class called kill.
 It should subtract 1 from numLives if numLives is > 0 and print the message "Ouch!".
 If numLives is 0, you should just print the message "Dead"
 - In the Main class in a loop, call kill until the Cat is dead.